FiearTheWolfdog/PZ-WS-to-Server/README.md

-# Project Zomboid Workshop Manager
+# Fiear's Project Zomboid Steam Workshop and Server Manager

 A lightweight Python/Tkinter app for managing Project Zomboid Steam Workshop content.
 Paste a Workshop link and the app will extract and maintain: